-Letting your team choose the shifts they want to work may be a nice incentive for team morale and retention – but it can also be the ultimate blessing to remove most scheduling headaches for everyone.
+Letting your team choose the shifts they want to work is a nice incentive for team morale and retention?
+That’s a very mild assessment of self-scheduling.
+Many managers say is the ultimate blessing that removes most scheduling headaches for everyone.

 What’s wrong with regular scheduling?